Hermano Pule: Suppression

 In addition to the accusations of heresy, there was a rumor that the cofradía was planning to murder the alcaldes of Camarines and Laguna.
 The Franciscan friars of Tayabas passed this information to the gobernadorcillo of Lucban, who ordered a raid on October 19, 1840, during the cofradías monthly meeting.
-The authorities arrested 243 cofradía members and confiscated their cashbox, two large portraits of Hermano Pule depicted as a saint, and his letters to the cofradía.
+The authorities arrested 243 cofradía members and confiscated their cash box, two large portraits of Hermano Pule depicted as a saint, and his letters to the cofradía.
 The Spanish alcalde mayor (provincial governor) of Tayabas, Don Joaquín Ortega, whose wife was a member of the cofradía, ordered the release of the prisoners, reasoning that it was an ecclesiastical matter.
 Afterwards, in early 1841, the cofradía transferred to Majayjay, hometown of "Purgatorio" de San Jorge.Ileto 1979Hermano Pule immediately sent a letter to Archbishop José Seguí in Manila rebuking the acts of the Tayabas friars, and accusing them of beatings and threatening excommunication of cofradía members.
 He also challenged the friars' authority to perform such acts because the aims of the cofradía were never against the Catholic faith.
 On January 29, 1841, Pule sent a letter to the Bishop of Nueva Cáceres restating that the cofradía was not against canon law.
 The letter was forwarded to the juez provisor of the bishopric, who endorsed it to Fr.
 Antonio Mateo and Fr.
 Manuel Sancho, who rejected Pule's petition.

 In June 1841, with the help of influential supporters (including Domingo Róxas), Pule again sent a letter to the Real Audiencia requesting for the cofradía to be recognized.
 This letter was forwarded to the office of Governor-General Marcelino de Oraá Lecumberri.
 The Governor-General personally reviewed the petition and was disturbed by the cofradías rule that excluded Spaniards and mestizos from joining without Pule's permission.
 This made De Oraá believe that it was a seditious organization where religion was used as a cover for potential insurgence against Spanish authorities.
 De Oraá then recommended Pule's dismissal from San Juan de Dios Hospital and had the cofradía outlawed in July 1841, ordering its disbandment and the arrests of its members.
 Pule immediately went into hiding to avoid capture.